-Your home consists of a building envelope, which includes the foundation, walls and roof.
+Your home consists of a building envelope, which includes the foundation, walls, and roof.
 The rooftop provides shelter from weathering elements so that the structure can stand for many years to come.
 Over time, however, your roof can suffer from roof leaks because of aging materials layered across the deck.
 At some point, you may need to deal with roof leaks at your home.
 Here’s what you should know about roof leaks so that you are prepared for any surprises during the next rainy season.

 Your rooftop may look perfect from afar, but leaks aren’t always obvious from a cursory glance.
 It’s possible to have a leak into the roof because of poorly fastened materials, including shingles and underlayment.
-You might also have flashing, skylights and other elements that break up the surface of the rooftop.
+You might also have flashing, skylights, and other elements that break up the surface of the rooftop.
 These elements have connection points with the structure that can lead to leaks.

 Locating the Origination Point

-One of the main reasons why you want a roofing professional at your home for any leaks is verifying the origination points.
+One of the main reasons why you want a roofing professional at your home for any leaks is to verify the origination points.
 Leaks into a home don’t drip in perfect vertical directions.
 Water might leak into the roof’s peak, and then the moisture travels several feet before it actually enters the home.
 Roofing experts can track these hidden trails so that the leaks’ origination points are found and properly repaired.

 In most cases, roofers will climb up to the rooftop and physically verify the structure’s stability.
 You’ll also notice that professionals enter the attic space so that leaks can be found from the underside of the roof deck.
 At the end of the appointment, you should receive a full report of every origination point that leads to a leak within the structure.